PuYuQian/PyDeepSEA/README.md

 # README for PyDeepSEA

-DanQ is a hybrid convolutional and recurrent neural network model for predicting the function of DNA de novo from sequence.
+DeepSEA is a deep learning-based algorithmic framework for predicting the chromatin effects of sequence alterations with single nucleotide sensitivity.
 This implements by PyTorch again.

 # Citing DeepSEA